Coupé de ville: Production

 Ford introduced a town car body to its Model A line in December 1928.
 Designed by LeBaron and designated the 140-A, the Model A town car was sold until early 1930.
 1,065 Model A town cars were built by the end of production in 1930.

 In 1940 and 1941, a limited edition model of the Cadillac Sixty Special carried the Town Car name.
 It was reintroduced as a coupe hardtop in 1949 using the French name for the body style Coupe DeVille and in 1956 as a four-door hardtop called the Sedan DeVille.

-Current use as model name
+Use as model name

 Production of cars with the coupe de ville body style ceased in 1939.
 However, car manufacturers in the United States have continued to release models called coupe de ville, sedanca de ville and town car despite the cars having other body styles; for example the 1959 Lincoln Continental Town Car has a sedan body style.